Zangeti/TextureBase/README.md

 		},
 	}
 	```
-	**CAVEAT:** exclude_names let you ommit images that contain whatever string you enter! typing in something like "a" WILL exclude all images that contain an a in their name.
+  > **CAVEAT:** exclude_names let you ommit images that contain whatever string you enter! typing in something like "a" WILL exclude all images that contain an a in their name.
 A "." would ommit all images, as every image has a file format of!<br/>
 	It does not matter whether images that are excluded are specified or not!<br/>

-	In spite of being manually specified, *accumulator-shadow.png* and *hr-accumulator-shadow.png* will not actually have their paths replaced in data.raw, as they are excluded by having "shadow" in their name, and being inside the entity directory to which the setting attribute containing 'exclude_names = {"shadow", "reflection", "mask"}' is applied<br/>
+   **In Spite of Being Manually Specified, *accumulator-shadow.png* and *hr-accumulator-shadow.png* Will not Actually Have their Paths Replaced in data.raw, as They are Excluded by having "shadow" in their Name, and being inside the Entity Directory to which the Setting Attribute containing 'exclude_names = {"shadow", "reflection", "mask"}' is Applied<br/>
 	```lua
 	data = {
 		base = {